incwadi-warehouse/core/README.md

 # incwadi/core

-incwadi is a book database to manage a lot of books.
+incwadi is a book database to manages your books.

 ## How it was made